-As of December 2023, the CY Grant Program has 13 out of the 25 approved MCST vehicles operational, and 29.25 of the 44.75 approved MCST personnel have been hired.
-In total, \$2,424,590.28 of capital funding, and \$2,306,217.55 in personnel funding has been disbursed.
-Five counties Humboldt, Mendocino, Monterey, Sacramento, and Riverside forfeited a total of \$3,596,259.75 in capital funding, and the funds were made available for future funding rounds.
+As of January 2025, the CY Grant Program has six out of 100 approved CSU/CRT beds and 13 out of the 25 approved MCST vehicles operational, and 31.25 of the 44.75 approved MCST personnel have been hired.
+In total, \$3,327,014.08 of capital funding, and \$3,746,341.25 in personnel funding has been disbursed.
+Seven counties, including Humboldt, Kings, Mendocino,

+Monterey, Riverside, Sacramento, and Tulare forfeited a total of \$3,629,386.92 in capital funding, of which \$3,596,259.75 was made available in funding round five.
+Personnel funding of \$1,677,514.81 for six projects was forfeited for reasons that included, among others, counties receiving higher than expected reimbursements from Medi-Cal, actual expenditures that were less than budgeted amounts, and gaps in spending attributable to turnover in personnel.
 A detailed summary of the capital and personnel funding is attached as Exhibits B and C.